 - Garnish with more crushed cookies and serve.

-Pro Tips to simplify this Lemon Poke Cake recipe:
+Tips and variations to simplify this Lemon Poke Cake recipe:

-- Poke holes approximately 1-inch appart.
-That will assure that the entire cake is infused with the pudding.
+- You can poke the holes into a warm cake but it’s best if you let it cool so it’s not too soft.
+Poke holes approximately 1-inch apart and don’t you a large wooden spoon.
+That will ensure that the entire cake is infused with pudding.
 Any closer could make the cake soggy.

 - Get the kiddos involved.
 Let them sprinkle the cookies on top and give them the half cookies to garnish the tops of the pieces of cake before serving.